3D Gaussian Splatting vs NeRF: Neural Rendering Methods Compared

 |---|---|---|

-| Training Time | 2-7 minutes | 18-20 hours |
+| Training Time | 2-7 minutes (vs 18+ hours for NeRF) | 18-20 hours (original) |

-| Rendering Speed | 100+ FPS (real-time) | ~5 FPS (historical) |
+| Rendering Speed | 100+ FPS real-time | ~5 FPS historical; 30 FPS optimized |

-| Memory Usage | 1-2 GB typical | 200-500 MB |
+| Memory Usage | 1-2 GB typical scene | 200-500 MB (compact) |

-| Quality (PSNR) | 25-33 dB | 25-31 dB |
+| Quality (PSNR) | 25-33 dB (higher than NeRF) | 25-31 dB |

-| Editability | Explicit (easy) | Implicit (difficult) |
+| Editability | Explicit primitives — easy to edit | Implicit — difficult to modify |

-| DJI Terra | Supported (V5.0+) | - |
+| Editing Tools | SuperSplat, SplatForge (Blender) | - |

 3D Gaussian Splatting

-Real-Time Photorealistic Rendering
+Real-Time Photorealistic Rendering at 100+ FPS

 Pros

-- Training in minutes, not hours
+- Training completes in minutes, not hours

-- Explicit representation allows editing
+- Explicit representation allows direct editing and manipulation

-- Higher visual quality (25-33 dB PSNR)
+- Higher visual quality (25-33 dB PSNR vs 25-31 dB for NeRF)

-- GPU-efficient tile-based rasterization
+- GPU-efficient tile-based rasterization pipeline

-- DJI Terra native support
+- DJI Terra V5.0+ native support for professional drone workflows

 Cons

-- Higher memory requirements than mesh
+- Higher memory requirements than mesh or NeRF representations

-- Viewer compatibility still evolving
+- Viewer compatibility still evolving (improving rapidly)

-- Not suitable for engineering measurements
+- Not suitable for engineering measurements (7.82 cm mean geometric error)

-- Larger file sizes than NeRF
+- Larger file sizes than compact NeRF models

 Best For